Izaturengera-olivier/django-appilication/README.md

 - **Admin Dashboard**: Statistics, charts, and historical data visualization
 - **Monthly Summary**: Aggregated weather statistics by month
 - **Training Interface**: Retrain the ML model with new data
+ - **Weekly Auto-Flow Forecast**: A 7-day horizontal forecast that autoscrolls smoothly (morning/afternoon/night) for the selected district, with a continuous loop and pause-on-hover UX.

 ### Admin Features
 - User authentication and authorization